 Richemont and Remgro reach agreement with British American Tobacco whereby their combined equity interest in British American Tobacco may increase through the 30 per cent limit without any obligation to make a full bid for the shares that they do not already own.
 Richemont and Remgro's effective interests have increased as British American Tobacco's share buyback programme reduces the overall number of shares in issue; Richemont and Remgro do not participate in the buyback.

-Richemont acquires an interest in Azzedine Alaïa, the Parisian fashion house.
+Richemont acquires Alaïa, the Parisian fashion house.

 Richemont acquires component manufacturing operations of Manufacture Roger Dubuis SA.
 This entity is named Manufacture Genevoise de Haute Horlogerie (MGHH).